 Brandon Lewis

-Image Description: Image of male smiling with styled short brown hair and wearing half blue, half white glasses that are faded horizontally at the middle and a dark blue sweater with a zipper.
+Image Description: Image of a male smiling with styled short brown hair and wearing half blue, half white glasses that are faded horizontally at the middle and a dark blue sweater with a zipper.

-Previously, Brandon served as a LEND trainee at Riley Hospital for Children at Indiana University Health in Indianapolis, IN for 2 years.
+Previously, Brandon served as a LEND trainee at Riley Hospital for Children at Indiana University Health in Indianapolis, IN for two years.
 Brandon conducted research exploring social factors that might affect developmental delays in children 1-42 months.
 Brandon formally worked at the Supplemental Nutrition Program for Women, Infants, and Children (WIC) in Indiana, supporting families in low-income communities as a Nutritionist.

 ITAC